 Deborah: That’s what makes us so, so unique.
 We’re different.

 John: Deborah Pegues is our guest on Focus on the Family today.
-And 30 Days to Taming Your Tongue – it’s sold over a million copies.
+And– it’s sold over a million copies.
 If you don’t have it, get a copy of it.

 Jim: That’s right.